carnotresearch/cr-sparse/CONTRIBUTING.md

 **What do I need to know to help?**

-If you are looking to help to with a code contribution our project is primarily written in Python and uses NumPy, SciPy, Tensorflow, OpenCV, Keras, Rx, Scikit-Image, and related technologies.
+If you are looking to help to with a code contribution our project is primarily written in Python and uses Numpy, JAX and related technologies.
 If you don't feel ready to make a code contribution yet, no problem!
 You can also check out the documentation issues or the design issues that we have.